CHILD SUPPORT Lawyer IN SPRING TX

 The State of Texas has created and implemented a mathematical formula to calculate the amount of support a parent will pay who does not live with the child (called the “noncustodial parent” or “NCP”).
 The formula is presumed to be in the best interest of the child and is used by all judges, agencies and attorneys calculating child support in Texas.
 Very rarely, a judge will, with evidence presented according to specific guidelines, vary from the formula.
 The exception is for instances in which the NCP’s income exceeds the maximum amount under the child support guidelines ($7500 net income).
 For the most part, it is safe to assume that the mathematical formula will apply up the maximum net income of $7500.

 How is the child support formula applied?

 How is the formula used?
-Start with the NCP’s net resources (which includes gross wage and salary income, including overtime; self-employment income; and various other types of income; but does not include the income from a new spouse).
+Start with the NCP’s net resources (which includes gross wage and salary income, including overtime, self-employment income, and various other types of income, but does not include the income from a new spouse).
 Using an Office of the Attorney General Child Support Tax Chart (updated each year), which can be found in the Texas Family Code Sec.
 154.061, deduct FICA, Medicare, and Federal Income Taxes per the chart, not from a paycheck, calculate the net monthly income of the NCP.
-The net monthly income which results should be multiplied by 20% for one child, 25% for two children, 30% for three children, up to a maximum of 40%.
+The net monthly income, which results, should be multiplied by 20% for one child, 25% for two children, and 30% for three children, up to a maximum of 40%.
 The percentages are reduced somewhat if the NCP is obligated to support other children not of the same relationship.
-Note that the calculation for self-employment income is more complicated and not easily subject to using the formula, because it is not readily obvious what exactly net resources are for a self-employed person.
+Note that the calculation for self-employment income is more complicated and not easily subject to using the formula because it is not readily obvious what exactly net resources are for a self-employed person.